AnasAber/rag-openai-project/README.md

 ## Usage

-execute `python3 rag_pipeline.py`, and enter your queestion.
+execute `python3 rag_pipeline.py`, and enter your question.